Monday Night Football: Spanish version

 The four booth announcers called the 2007 season opening games from ESPN's Bristol, Connecticut headquarters while watching games on monitors.
 None of them traveled to the game sites and there were no sideline reporters in the early weeks.
 Sutcliffe would later report from the game sites.
 Allegre did not work the season finale between the Broncos and Chargers; he was replaced by Abramovitz.

-In 2008, Martin and Allegre only travelled to the Cowboys-Eagles game, during the NFL's celebrations of Hispanic Heritage Month.
+In 2008, Martin and Allegre only travelled to the Cowboys–Eagles game, during the NFL's celebrations of Hispanic Heritage Month.

 As part of ESPN's agreement to simulcast their Wild Card game on ABC, Martin and Allegre's Spanish-language commentary is carried over the SAP channel on ABC, equivalent to the rest of the NFL's over-the-air broadcast partners.

-Since Super Bowl 50, ESPN has entered into sub-licensing agreements with CBS to air dedicated Spanish-language telecasts of the Super Bowl on ESPN Deportes, using the Monday Night Football commentary team and with surrounding coverage in the language.
-Fox and NBC have used their Fox Deportes and Universo cable networks to air similar broadcasts for their Super Bowl games, but CBS did not own a mainstream Spanish-language cable channel of its own at the time.
-This arrangement has continued with subsequent Super Bowl games aired by CBS, including Super Bowl LIII and LV.
+When CBS televised Super Bowls 50, LIII, and LV, ESPN sub-licensed the rights to air dedicated Spanish-language telecasts on ESPN Deportes, using the Monday Night Football commentary team and with surrounding coverage in the language.
+CBS did not have any sister Spanish-language cable or broadcast network like Fox and NBC, who have used Fox Deportes and Universo/Telemundo, respectively.
+For Super Bowl LVIII, CBS sold its sub-license rights to TelevisaUnivision instead.

 In 2017 and 2018, ESPN2 simulcast ESPN Deportes' telecast, NFL Esta Noche, and the ESPN Latin America SportsCenter after the game, during the first nine weeks of the season (prior to the start of its Monday-night college basketball broadcasts).
 ESPN2 had previously scheduled lesser-viewed filler programming during the period.
 In the 2020-21 playoffs, ESPN Deportes also aired an AFC Divisional Playoff game and the AFC Championship Game.

+For the 2023 season, ESPN Deportes introduced the new Monday Night Football team of Rebeca Landa on the play-by-play, with Sergio Dipp as analyst, and Katia Castorena as sideline reporter.
+John Sutcliffe will continue to be part of the team, providing reports from site.

+On October 16, 2023, ESPN2 did simulcast ESPN Deportes’ Spanish-Language Presentation of Monday Night Football, featuring the Dallas Cowboys and the L.A.
+Chargers.

+For the 2024 season, MJ Acosta-Ruiz joined Monday Night Football on ESPN Deportes as sideline reporter.